PelmeenidHapukoorega/Solutions-Architect/AZ-900/02-Azure-Architecture/Mini-labs/Create Azure resource.md

 ### Summary

-Creating a VM through the API is pretty straightforward and easy, nothing too complex.
-Learned how to provision VM, and how to better navigate in the API.
+Creating a VM through the API is pretty straight forward and easy, nothing too complex.
+Learned how to provision VM, and how fairly easy and logical it is to navigate in the API.

 For more in depth provisioning of VM see: [VM and Nginx Install Lab](../../../AZ-305/Virtual%20machines/lab-notes/VM%20and%20Nginx%20%20install.md)